 In the course of making cheese soufflés over and over again, we tried different cheeses, from Comté and Gruyère to Cheddar and Stilton.
 The cheese you prefer will depend on how mild or sharp you like your cheeses, but start with Comté or Gruyère, two French basics.

-There are a few “givens”:
+There are a few “givens” for best results:

-• You need a straight-sided soufflé dish.
+• Use a straight-sided soufflé dish.

 • After you butter the dish, coat the butter with grated Parmesan or bread crumbs; then turn the dish upside down and tap out the extra crumbs.
 It’s just like buttering and flouring a cake pan.